World Vision International: Organizational structure

-An international board of directors oversees the World Vision partnership.
+World Vision International’s board of directors oversees the World Vision partnership.
 The full board meets twice a year to appoint senior officers, approve strategic plans and budgets, and determine international policy.
-The current chairperson of the international board is Donna Shepherd.
+The current chairperson of the international board is Ivan Satyavrata.
 The international president is Andrew Morley.
-A percentage of the workforce in each country are citizens of that given territory.
-This is not common with numerous aid organisations, as they often use foreign aid workers.
+From 2021 onwards, Morley served as Chair of the Steering Committee for Humanitarian Response (SCHR), and is a member of the Inter-Agency Standing Committee (IASC).